lankydan/datastax-java-driver/datastax-cassandra-driver.md

   PRIMARY KEY((country), first_name, last_name, id)
 );
 ```
-The primary key consists of the `country`, `first_name`, `last_name` and `id` field.
-The partition key consists of just the `country` field and the clustering columns are the remaining keys in the key, `id` is only included for uniqueness as you can obviously have people with the same names.
-I go into the topic of primary keys in much more depth in my earlier post, [Getting started with Spring Data Cassandra](URL).

-Back to the Java code.
-I already mentioned the `@Table` annotation where we must specify the name of the table the entity represents, which also comes with various other options depending on your requirements, such as `keyspace` if you don't want to use the default keyspace the `Session` bean is configured to use and `caseSensitiveTable` which is self explanatory.
+The `@Table` annotation must specify the name of the table the entity represents, it also comes with various other options depending on your requirements, such as `keyspace` if you don't want to use the default keyspace the `Session` bean is configured to use and `caseSensitiveTable` which is self explanatory.

 What about he primary key?
 As touched on above, a primary key consists of a partition key that itself contains one or more columns and/or clustering columns(s).
 To match up to the Cassandra table defined above we added the `@PartitionKey` and `@ClusteringColumn` annotations to the required fields.
 Both of the annotations have one property, `value` which specifies the order which the column appears in the primary key.
 The default value is `0` which is why some fields do not include a value.